Skip to main content

 Getting pregnant after a miscarriage: What you need to know

-Miscarriage is a painful loss for anyone to go through and it’s more common than you think.
-One in five pregnancies end in miscarriage but it’s not often announced widely.
-These losses can happen up until the 20th week of pregnancy (after that they are considered a stillbirth) and while the physical and emotional toll can be very different in the first trimester versus the second trimester, the grief of losing a pregnancy is something to be worked through no matter how many weeks along you were.
-Getting pregnant after a miscarriage can almost feel taboo given the gravity of it all, but pregnancy after a miscarriage can bring many families a wide array of emotions.
+Miscarriage doesn’t just have an emotional impact on a person, but a physical one too.
+Some people may be mentally ready to try to get pregnant before they are physically ready.
+One in five pregnancies ends in miscarriage, but it’s not often announced widely.
+These losses can happen up until the 20th week of pregnancy (after that, they are considered a stillbirth), and while the physical and emotional toll can be very different in the first trimester versus the second trimester, the grief of losing a pregnancy is something to be worked through no matter how many weeks along you were.

-There is a physical and emotional toll to be worked through before trying again, but how long do you have to wait before trying again and how long should you wait?
-Does having a miscarriage increase your risk of another one and can your previous miscarriage affect your new pregnancy?
+Pregnancy after miscarriage can almost feel taboo, given the gravity of it all, but pregnancy after a miscarriage can bring many families a wide array of emotions.
+How long do you have to wait before trying again, and how long should you wait?
+Does having a miscarriage increase your risk of another one, and can your previous miscarriage affect your new pregnancy?
 We’ll answer your questions.

 How soon after a miscarriage can I get pregnant?

 It’s possible to ovulate as soon as two weeks after a miscarriage, which means you could get pregnant about two weeks after a miscarriage.
-Chances of getting pregnant on the cycle right after a miscarriage are actually higher than another cycle because the uterine lining is thicker from the pregnancy, making it easier for the fertilized egg to implant.
+Chances of getting pregnant on the cycle right after a miscarriage are actually higher than in another cycle because the uterine lining is thicker from the pregnancy, making it easier for the fertilized egg to implant.

 It’s recommended not to have sex for two weeks after a miscarriage to prevent a risk of infection since your cervix is still open during that time, so you shouldn’t try before two weeks.